 Discovering Jesus in The Torah, the Law of Moses

-If we miss the first several chapters of a good novel, the rest of the story becomes clouded and confusing.
-Although we may piece together events and follow the general theme, the real reasons for specific actions and events are unknown — the same holds true with the Bible.
+We may piece together the events and follow the general theme.
+But the real reasons for specific actions and events will remain unknown.
+And the same holds true with the Bible.

 “If you believed Moses, you would believe me”

 In John 5:46-47, Jesus gives us a key to knowing Him.
 He said:

 If you believed Moses, you would believe Me, for he wrote about Me.
 But if you do not believe his writings, how will you believe My words?

 If we want to know the Lord and the basis for His teachings, we need to start with what Moses wrote.
 If Jesus can be seen throughout these books, then the front of our Bibles should be worn, tattered, and dotted with early morning coffee stains as we search for His likeness.